 In Illinois, Supreme Court justices initially run in contested, partisan elections for full terms, and then run in uncontested retention elections for additional terms.
 Historically, Illinois’s contested partisan elections have been expensive and hard-fought, and the state is home to the nation’s costliest judicial election ever, which took place in 2004.
-In the most recent election cycle, in 2010, a Justice running for retention, Thomas Kilbride, raised more money for his retention bid than all judges facing retention votes nationally raised over the entire decade from 2000 to 2009.
+In the most recent election cycle, in 2010, Justice Thomas Kilbride raised more money for his Illinois retention bid than all judges facing retention votes nationally raised over the entire decade from 2000 to 2009.

-This year, there is a contested election for the seat formerly held by Thomas Fitzgerald.
-Justice Mary Jane Theis, who was appointed to succeed Fitzgerald when he retired in 2010, is running for reelection.
-She ran in the Democratic primary against First District Appellate Court Judge Joy Cunningham, Fourth District Appellate Court Judge Aurelia Pucinski, and Chicago attorney Thomas W. Flannigan.
-Theis won the Democratic primary on March 20, 2012, and she will face Judge James G. Riley of the Cook County 4th Subcircuit Court, who ran unopposed in the Republican primary, in the general election.
+In 2012, there was a contested election for the seat formerly held by Thomas Fitzgerald.
+Justice Mary Jane Theis was appointed to succeed Fitzgerald when he retired in 2010.
+She ran in the the Democratic primary against First District Appellate Court Judge Joy Cunningham, Fourth District Appellate Court Judge Aurelia Pucinski, and Chicago attorney Thomas W. Flannigan.
+Theis won the Democratic primary on March 20, 2012 and beat Republican nominee Judge James G. Riley of the Cook County 4th Subcircuit Court in the general election.

 Click here to return to the Buying Time — 2012 Homepage.

 March 16, 2012 – Tribune Endorsement

 An ad sponsored by Mary Jane Theis's campaign highlights her endorsement from the Chicago Tribune.